Ruzuku Review: Is It Really the Easiest Course Platform to Use?

-So when I was asked to review Ruzuku for Mirasee, I had an opportunity to see what I’ve been missing the last two years.
+So when I was asked to review Ruzuku for Mirasee, I had an opportunity to see what I’ve been missing all these years.
 It turns out, I’ve been missing a lot!

 While it could be argued that no LMS (Learning Management System) can be all things to all people, the versatile Ruzuku platform just might come close.
 The company claims you can create your online course in 2 hours or less, and my experience—even as a complete course-creation newbie—bears that out.

 To test how easy it is to use, I began creating my course without reading any of the extensive documentation in the Knowledge Archive.
 The platform leads you step-by-step, from naming your course to adding each lesson’s name, description, and content.
 You can choose to either upload video or audio files for hosting directly on Ruzuku’s site (with no limit to the number of files you can upload), or embed them if they are already hosted on another web or cloud source, as well as upload documents, and link to external webpages.

 The first big obstacle I encountered was when I tried to create a quiz.
 I was using the free plan that claims to grant access to full course-building functionality.
 I assumed that meant I had access to quizzes.
 But that’s a feature Ruzuku reserves only for its paid plans.